GroundNG/VibeShift/README.md

 *   **Automated Feedback Loop:** Execution results (including failures, screenshots, console logs) are returned, providing direct feedback to the AI assistant.
 *   **Self Healing:** Existing tests self heal in case of code changes.
 No need to manually update.
 *   **UI tests:** UI tests which aren't supported by playwright directly are also supported.
 For example, `Check if the text is overflowing in the div`
+*   **Visual Regression Testing**: Using traditional pixelmatch and vision LLM approach.

 ## How it Works